 - has special educational needs

 - will need additional support over and above the usual support arrangements available at their early years setting, school or college

-The local authority SEND 0-25 Education Team has responsibility for this legal (statutory) process, which is governed by law.
+The local authority education, health and care plan coordination team (EHCP coordination team) has responsibility for this legal (statutory) process, which is governed by law.